 The connected device does not have active LLDP support.
 The device uses information from its address table (FDB, Forwarding Database)

-The connected device has active LLDP support.
+unmarked (default setting) The connected device has active LLDP support.

 Neighbor IP address

 Displays the IP address with which the access to the neighboring device management is possible.